rifyne/radiate-laravel/readme.md

 radiate
 =======
 A Laravel 4 starter package with HTML5 Boiler Plate, Twitter Bootstrap, Font Awesome, SASS, and a quick little login/register script to get you started.
-Nothing else (but a Boxfile for those who deploy to pagodabox)
+Nothing else.

 ### Tell me more...